isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-12-post-the-national-librarys-rare-maps-collection.md

 permalink: /articles-archive/features/permalinkmapcollection
 layout: post
 ---
 #### The National Library has a collection of rare maps dating back to the 15th century. **Makeswary Periasamy** shares the significance and history of these maps and their makers.

 The National Library's Rare Maps Collection forms part of the valuable Rare Materials Collection held in its Lee Kong Chian Reference Library.
 The collection contains topographic maps and navigational charts covering Singapore, Southeast Asia and Asia, as well as town plans and street maps of Singapore and Malaya.
 The majority of the maps were printed by European map- makers before 1945.

-Most of the maps were inherited from the former Raffles Museum & Library, in particular a set of early Malayan maps photocopied by J.V.
+Most of the maps were inherited from the former Raffles Museum &amp; Library, in particular a set of early Malayan maps photocopied by J.V.
 Mills in 1936, now known as the Mills Collection, which comprises 208 maps and charts relating to the Malay Peninsula from the period before 1600 until 1879.
 Other maps were donated to the library and the rest were purchased over the years.
 In 2012, the library acquired the valuable and historically significant David Parry Southeast Aslan Map Collection, which constitutes 254 maps dating from the 15th to 19th centuries and created by prominent European cartographers.

 The Rare Maps Collection includes maps that illustrate the development of European mapping of early Southeast Asia, as well as the history of the region.
 These early maps and charts were produced during the "age of discovery" when Europeans were looking for a sea route to Asia and the famed Spice Islands (Moluccas, today known as Maluku) of Indonesia, in the hope of securing the lucrative trade in spices such as pepper, cloves and nutmeg.